Home > FHA vs Conventional

 FHA vs Conventional Loan: Which Saves You More Money in 2026?

 The answer depends on your credit score, down payment, how long you plan to keep the home, and your DTI ratio.
-This page runs the actual numbers at three price points so you can see which loan type costs less for your situation.
+This page runs the actual numbers at three price points using FHA Handbook 4000.1, HUD Mortgagee Letter 2023-05 (MIP reduction to 0.55%), HUD ML 2013-04 (life-of-loan MIP rule), Fannie Mae Selling Guide B7-1 (PMI cancellation per the Homeowners Protection Act), and the FHFA 2026 conforming loan limit ($832,750; HERA § 1124).

 Side-by-Side Comparison